 - It’s a great dish for all times of year, just switch up your sides to keep things seasonal!

-- It’s easy enough for a weeknight dinner that feels like a treat
+- It’s an easy recipe perfect for a busy weeknights but still feels like a date night treat.

 Ingredients & Substitutions